Asset Tokenization

 What This Means for Borrowers

-If you are a homeowner or prospective buyer, here is what tokenized mortgages mean for you today:
+If you're a homeowner or prospective buyer, here's what tokenized mortgages mean for you today:

 Right now:

 • Figure's HELOC is the most accessible tokenized mortgage product.
-You can apply online and the process is similar to any digital lender.
+You can apply online and the process feels similar to any digital lender

-• The blockchain component is mostly invisible to you as a borrower.
-Your experience will feel like using any online lender.
+• The blockchain component is mostly invisible to you as a borrower

 In the near future:

-• Closing times may continue to decrease as more of the process is automated
+• Closing times may continue decreasing as more processes get automated

 • Costs may decrease as intermediaries are removed